 Lane splitting is a very controversial topic.
 Some claim it’s safer for the motorcycle or bicycle riders to skip the traffic than remain still among the cars, whereas others state that it’s more dangerous.
 Moreover, the laws regarding lane splitting in the U.S. aren’t unified, so it can actually be quite confusing to try and understand it all.
 There are states where lane splitting is legal, states where lane splitting is illegal, and states where the law doesn’t really define it.
 So, what do the laws of Florida say about lane splitting?
 Is it safe?
 Are there any benefits?
 And what should you do if you get involved in a lane-splitting collision?

 Have you been involved in an accident caused by a lane-splitting motorcycle in Florida?
 Then you could receive compensation for it.
 To learn more about the amount of compensation to which you may be entitled and how to get it, contact The Law Place as soon as possible.
-We hire attorneys who specialize in car accidents and personal injury, and will be able to help you claim the damages that you deserve.
+Our attorneys have a wealth of experience in car accidents and personal injury, and will be able to help you claim the damages that you deserve.
 Moreover, most of them have been rated 10.0 by AVVO, which is the highest ranking that an attorney can get at this site.

 You can rest assured that your case will be in good hands.
 So, don’t hesitate and contact us at (941) 444-4444 for a free consultation.
 Our phone lines are open 24 hours a day, 7 days a week.